Northern California: Population and agricultural expansion (1855–1899)

 The decades following the Gold Rush brought dramatic expansion to northern California, both in population and economically – particularly in agriculture.
 The completion of the First transcontinental railroad in 1869, with its terminus in Sacramento (and then later, Oakland), meant that northern California's agricultural produce (and some manufactured goods) could now be shipped economically to the rest of the United States.
 In return, immigrants from the rest of the United States (and Europe) could comfortably come to northern California.
 A network of railroads spread throughout northern California, and in 1887, a rail link was completed to the Pacific Northwest.
 Almost all of these railways came under the control of the Southern Pacific Railroad, headquartered in San Francisco, and San Francisco continued as a financial and cultural center.

 Substantial tensions during this era included nativist sentiments (primarily against Chinese immigrants), tensions between the increasing power of the Southern Pacific Railroad and small farmers, and the beginnings of the labor union movement.

 Economy

 Northern California's economy is noted for being the de facto world leader in high-tech industry (software, semiconductor/micro-electronics, biotechnology and medical devices/instruments), as well as being known for clean power, biomedical, government, and finance.
 Other significant industries include tourism, shipping, manufacturing, and agriculture.
-Its economy is diverse, though more concentrated in high technology, and subject to the whims of venture capital than any other major regional economy in the nation especially within Silicon Valley, and less dependent on oil and residential housing than Southern California.
+Its economy is diverse, though more concentrated in high technology.
 It is home to the state capital, as well as several Western United States regional offices in San Francisco, such as the Federal Reserve and 9th Circuit Court.